-Since canned tuna is considered a non-perishable, prep is literally one step: Put a few cans in your lunch bag on Monday and leave them in your desk drawer to keep you covered when your stomach starts grumbling any time throughout the week.
+Since canned tuna is considered a non-perishable, healthy meal prep work is literally one step: Put a few cans in your lunch bag on Monday and leave them in your desk drawer to keep you covered when your stomach starts grumbling any time throughout the week.

 Tuna is also a versatile food, so while you can make a full meal out of it, you can also enjoy it as a dip for veggies like celery sticks or cucumber rounds.
 Feel free to mix in a dab of mustard, a bit of avocado or even a touch of Greek yogurt for some added flavor and creaminess.

 On the South Beach Diet, count canned tuna as a Lean Protein.
 One three-ounce can counts as one serving in this category.

 5. Grilled Chicken Breast

 Chicken breast is a form of lean protein that contains Niacin, which helps support the process by which fat, protein and carbohydrates from food are converted into energy.
 Low in fat and carbohydrates, grilled chicken is a great source of lean protein.